Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Case Studies

-To highlight how gBD can be applied to graph-based problems, we solved an instance of the 5-bus system and the RTS using {\tt PlasmoBenders}' implementation of gBD (see Algorithm \ref{alg:graph_NBD}).
+To highlight how gBD can be applied to graph-based problems, we solved an instance of the 5-bus system and the RTS using {\tt PlasmoBenders}' implementation of gBD (see Algorithm \ref{alg:graph_NBD}) with the backwards pass parallelized (i.e., when solving stage $i$ of iteration $k$ in the backwards pass, we do not wait for the cut from stage $i+1$ and add cuts to all problems at once when all problems have finished solving).
 Each system included 1-hour time steps.
 The 5-bus system used a 90-day total horizon (2160 time points) and the RTS used a 15-day total horizon (360 time points).
 The 5-bus system included 127,450 variables (17,280 binary) and 157,680 constraints while the RTS included 406,655 variables (59,040 binary) and 360,360 constraints (constraints do not include variable bounds).
 Each system was structured as a graph, and the convergence tolerance was set to be 0.5\%.
 To create the structure required for gBD, we must partition the nodes into subgraphs; the partitions used are arbitrary, so long as they result in a tree structure in the subgraphs (see for instance the bottom graph in Figures \ref{fig:5bus_system}c and \ref{fig:RTS_system}d).
 We chose to test different partition sizes and report the results for the gBD solution algorithm in Figure \ref{fig:CS3_solutions}.
 For the 5-bus system, we used 3, 5, and 10 partitions (subgraphs), where each subgraph of the partition represented consecutive time points (i.e., partition sizes in the three cases were 30 days, 15 days, and 9 days, respectively).
 For the RTS system, we used 3, 5, and 8 partitions (i.e., partition sizes were 5, 3, and 2 days, respectively; note that the final partition in the 8-partition case only contained 1 day).
 Each of these partitioning decisions resulted in a linear graph, and we set the subgraph containing the first time point as the root subgraph in each case (e.g., for the subgraph structure in Figure \ref{fig:RTS_system}d, we set $\mg_1$ as the root subgraph).
-To highlight how the decision of root subgraph can impact the algorithm, we also tested two different root subgraphs for the 3-partition case of the 5-bus system by solving with a root subgraph containing the initial time point of the PCM ($\mg_r = \mg_1$) and the ``middle'' subgraph (e.g., $\mg_2$ in Figure \ref{fig:5bus_system}c; additional slack variables had to be added to this problem to ensure recourse, but the final solution was equal to that of the problems without these slack variables). \\
+To highlight how the decision of root subgraph can impact the algorithm, we also tested two different root subgraphs for the 3-partition case of the 5-bus system by solving with a root subgraph containing the initial time point of the PCM ($\mg_r = \mg_1$) and the ``middle'' subgraph (e.g., $\mg_2$ in Figure \ref{fig:5bus_system}c; additional slack variables had to be added to this problem to ensure recourse, but the final solution was equal to that of the problems without these slack variables).